 The Devil’s Footprints: The Unsolved Mystery That Left England Wondering What Walked Among Them

 That’s exactly what happened in February 1855, when an eerie trail of footprints appeared overnight in Devon, England.
-Locals called them “The Devil’s Footprints.”
-And over 150 years later, we’re still no closer to explaining what (or who) made them.
+Locals called them “The Devil’s Footprints,” and over 150 years later, we’re still no closer to explaining what (or who) made them.

 The Morning Everything Got Weird

-Cloven-hoof shaped (like a goat or small pony), about 4 inches long and 3 inches wide, spaced 8-16 inches apart, and running in a perfectly straight line with no weaving or circling!
+Locals woke up to find a single line of hoof-like prints stamped across the snow.
+The prints were cloven-hoof shaped (like a goat or small pony), about 4 inches long and 3 inches wide, spaced 8-16 inches apart, and running in a perfectly straight line with no weaving or circling!

+At first, that might sound like a sad and lost wandering animal, but then they noticed something stranger.
 The footprints didn’t stop at obstacles.
-They went straight up walls, across roofs, over haystacks, across frozen rivers.
-Some led right up to houses… then onto the rooftops… and down the other side.
+They went straight up walls, across roofs, over haystacks, across frozen rivers, and some even led right up to houses…then onto the rooftops…and down the other side.

 And these tracks weren’t just in one village.
 Reports came from over 30 different locations, covering somewhere between 40 and 100 miles.